This fix it and forget it recipe for Slow Cooker Coca-Cola Pot Roast is packed with juicy flavor and tender veggies!

-Next to dinner salads, one of my very favorite strategies for making dinner in the heat of summer is my beloved slow cooker.
+One of my very favorite strategies for making dinner during busy weekdays is to break out my beloved slow cooker.

-Just a little background on the Coca-Cola part…one of the most popular recipes on this here site for years – years! – has been my dad’s recipe for Coca-Cola Ribs.
+Just a little background on the soda part…one of the most popular recipes on this here site for years – years! – has been my dad’s recipe for Coca-Cola Ribs.

 Pretty much everyone who tries it says they are the best ribs ever…and I think a big part of it is the soda, which tenderizes the meat and adds just a hint of flavor.

-As it turns out, my dad was on to something wonderful, because the Slow Cooker Coca-Cola Pot Roast turned out, yes, just as good as his famous ribs!
-As usual, Father Knows Best!
+As it turns out, my dad was on to something wonderful, because these Slow Cooker Coca-Cola Pot Roast are, yes, just as delectably tender and flavorful ribs. as his famous ribs!
+Father Knows Best. ❤️

 STEP 1: Heat 4 tablespoons of canola oil in a large deep skillet over medium high heat.
 Sear a 3 pound boneless beef chuck roast for 5 minutes per side.